 ABSTRACT

 High blood pressure is the leading modifiable risk factor for mortality, accounting for almost one in five deaths worldwide.
-Within low- and middle-income countries, the percentage of deaths attributable to high blood pressure varies between 4 to 42%.
+In low-income countries, nine percent of deaths are estimated to be attributable to high blood pressure.
 Hypertension control remains a challenge, especially in low-resource settings.
 One approach to improvement is the prioritization of patient-centered care.
 However, consensus on the outcomes that matter most to patients is lacking.
 We aimed to define a Standard Set of patient-centered outcomes for evaluating hypertension management in low- and middle-income countries.

 The International Consortium for Health Outcomes Measurement convened a Working Group of 18 experts and patients representing 15 countries.
 We used a modified Delphi voting process to reach consensus on a Set of outcomes, case-mix variables, and a timeline to guide data collection.
 Additionally, literature reviews, patient interviews, a patient validation survey, and an open review of the Set by hypertension experts informed the Set.

-The Set contains outcomes that are important to patients and reflect evidence-based hypertension management, and case-mix variables to allow comparisons between providers.
+The Set contains 18 clinical and patient-reported outcomes that are important to patients and reflect evidence-based hypertension management, and case-mix variables to allow comparisons between providers.
 The domains included are hypertension control, cardiovascular complications, health-related quality of life, financial burden of care, medication burden, satisfaction with care, health literacy, and health behaviors.

 We present a core list of outcomes for evaluating hypertension care.
 The measures take into consideration the unique challenges healthcare providers and patients face in low- and middle-income countries, yet is relevant to all settings.
-We believe that this Set is a vital step towards value-based hypertension management.
+We believe that this Set is a vital step towards international benchmarking in hypertension care and, ultimately, value-based hypertension management.

-Keywords: hypertension, quality of life, value-based healthcare, outcomes, core outcome set, low- and middle-income countries, patient-centred care, ICHOM
+Keywords: hypertension, quality of life, value-based healthcare, outcomes, core outcome set, low- and middle-income countries, patient-centered care, ICHOM

 INTRODUCTION